Artistic Director Devon Carney

 To Inspire and Engage Through the Beauty, Power & Passion of Dance

 Outstanding Dance Experiences Accessible to All

-In 2022, under the nine-member Inclusion, Diversity, Equity, and Access (IDEA) Committee, Kansas City Ballet is embarking on a deep and thorough examination of its operations, programming, and productions to advance our mission and vision.
+In 2022, under the nine-member Inclusion, Diversity, Equity, Access, and Sustainability (IDEAS) Committee, Kansas City Ballet is embarking on a deep and thorough examination of its operations, programming, and productions to advance our mission and vision.

 Kansas City Ballet was founded in 1957 by Tatiana Dokoudovska with the goal of establishing a regular presence for ballet in the city.
 For 20 years she nurtured the company before her retirement.
 In 1980, Todd Bolender—a former New York City Ballet dancer an international opera and ballet choreographer was chosen to lead.
 During his tenure, in 1986 the company was renamed the State Ballet of Missouri following a joint venture with Dance St. Louis.
 In 1996 the partnership ended and in 2000 the original name Kansas City Ballet was reclaimed.
 In 1995 with Bolender’s appointment to artistic director emeritus, William Whitener was appointed artistic director.
 He served until 2013 creating versatile programs filled with contemporary work and traditional company hallmarks.